 Normally you start the exercises as soon as you can, ideally the day after your surgery.
 It’s a good idea to take regular pain relief to help you when doing these exercises.

-Our Exercises after breast cancer surgery may also help.
+Our exercises after breast cancer surgery leaflet may also help.

 It’s important to have a full range of shoulder movement before starting radiotherapy.